linuxontheweb/LOTW/README.md

 	nnoremap <M-o> a//«<esc>
 	inoremap <M-o> //«

-To insert close fold marker, invoked with Alt+c, add these lines:
+To insert a close fold marker, invoked with Alt+c, add these lines:

 	execute "set <M-c>=\ec"
 	nnoremap <M-c> a//»<esc>